Looking for ways to transition from bottle to cup? Learn easy ways to transition to sippy cup and the best time to start.

 And that was me.
 I imagined how terrible it would’ve been if that heavy cup had slipped out of my little guy’s hands.
 That it would’ve likely happened made me shudder.

 So sippy cups… no wonder bottles and nursing seem so convenient in comparison.
-Whether you offer a bottle or nurse, the transition from bottle sippy cup can be a challenge for both you and your baby.
+Whether you offer a bottle or nurse, the transition to sippy cup can from a bottle be a challenge for both you and your baby.

 Maybe you’ve tried offering a sippy cup but your child can’t seem to suck anything out of it.
 Or you want to ease out of using bottles but can’t get him to part with them.
 Or he flat out rejects the sippy cup and wants to nurse 24/7.